sinsinkun/raylib-eav/README.md

 - filter for only 1 category with "@{category}, ..."

 ### Future Ideas
-- deleting values from entities
-- deleting attributes (sidebar right-click)
-- single category search
 - display category on entity (when mixed)
 - optimize multi search
+- group entities by color per category

 ## Installation (with MSYS2)